 This experience of PAWS is typically characterized by a highly aroused mental state, combined with a very bleak outlook on the present and future.
 Someone may be so overcome with anxiety that they are scared to be around other people, or even to go outside.
 At the same time, they may be extremely depressed and lonely.
 This leads to a very dangerous mental space of wanting to do something to calm their anxiety, but being too depressed and scared to reach out to others for help.

 Almost every habit-forming substance is capable of producing PAWS, the only difference is in the specific symptoms and possibly their intensity.
 PAWS is technically a psychological condition resulting from suddenly losing such a powerful, albeit unhealthy coping mechanism.
-That being said, some substances are known for particularly intense symptoms and issues, and these are often most closely associated with post-acute withdrawal syndrome.
+That being said, some substances are known for particularly intense symptoms and issues, and these are often most closely associated with a post-acute withdrawal syndrome.

 Some of the substances which most often produce PAWS issues include: